Wistron estimates loss in employees' violence at K'taka plant at Rs 437.70 crore | Law-Order

 Wistron estimates loss in employees' violence at K'taka plant at Rs 437.70 crore

-Taiwan-headquartered Wistron Corporation has said that it had suffered loss worth Rs 437.40 crore in the violence in its facility unleashed by a section of workers over salary issues at its plant in Kolar district in Karnataka.
-A large number of employees allegedly carried out arson, loot and violence at the Narasapura manufacturing plant of Wistron over some wages related issues on Saturday, police had said.
+Taiwan-headquartered Wistron Corporation has said it suffered losses worth Rs 437.40 crore in the violence unleashed by a section of workers at its plant in Kolar district in Karnataka over some salary issues.
+A large number of employees allegedly indulged in arson, loot and violence at the company's Narasapura manufacturing plant, where iPhone for Apple and IT products for others are produced, on Saturday, police had said.

-They damaged the building, damaged vehicles, set them on fire, damaged costly equipment including machines and computers.
-In its complaint at the Vemagal police station, company executive T D Prashanth has stated that office equipment, mobile phones, production machinery and related equipment worth Rs 412.5 crore was lost.
+They damaged the building, costly equipment and machines, including computers.
+In its complaint at the Vemagal police station, company executive T D Prashanth has stated that office equipment, mobile phones, production machinery and related gadgets worth Rs 412.5 crore was lost.

 The police have so far arrested 149 people and detained a few others.
-Meanwhile, the managing director of the Wistron India Sudipto Gupta said in a statement the company was in a state of deep shock by the events at its Narasapura facility.
+Meanwhile, Managing Director of the Wistron India Sudipto Gupta said in a statement the company was in a state of deep shock by the events at its Narasapura facility.

 ''We follow the law and are supporting the authorities with their investigation.
 The safety and wellbeing of our team members is always our top priority,'' Gupta said in a statement to the media.
 The Karnataka government has not only condemned the incident but also assured security and stringent action against people involved in the arson and violence.